-1. Housing Mix - to meet project market demand Reliance on a housing market which is currently out of control, both from the standpoint of increased cost for single family dwellings as well as sky-rocketing rental rates, does not ensure that the proposed supply of housing will be anywhere near affordable.
-No evidence is provided of commitment from developers to provide affordable housing or to build below market rates.
+1. Housing Mix - to meet project market demand

+Reliance on the current housing market which has been affected by both a pandemic and supply shortage, as an indicator of need and cost does not necessarily indicate future trends.
+From the standpoint of increased cost for single family dwellings as well as sky-rocketing rental rates, no evidence is provided of a commitment from developers to provide affordable housing or to build at below market rates.